 My studies at Ryerson University (psychology certificate) have provided me with a broader perspective on human behaviour, particularly related to stress management, motivation, resilience and physical environment.
 Most applicable to coaching was my course in positive psychology – a relatively new area of scientific study.
 This examines wellness and life satisfaction, rather than the traditional focus of psychological problems.

-Currently I am enjoying studies at University of Toronto in the Foundations of Mindfulness Mediation certificate program.
+Currently I am enjoying studies at University of Toronto in the Foundations of Mindfulness Meditation certificate program.
 We are exploring the history and practices of mindfulness and mindfulness meditation, traditional and contemporary medicine, as well as case and research-based practice.

 As a coach, I accompany clients as they streamline their lives to achieve their goals.
 Particularly with freelancers, keeping home and travelling office space organized can be a challenge!
 As a minimalist and a creative type, I know how exciting and yet daunting it can be to take on many possible ideas and offers.
 When requested during a coaching session, I will put on my consultant hat and guide a client through strategies for prioritizing projects, managing digital communication and storage, and how to effectively use time and schedule activities.